 I can find something to love about all of Vermont’s 251 towns and cities.
 But in the month of December, these Vermont communities have my heart.

 I am partial to my hometown, but that’s not the only reason why Manchester is a wonderful holiday town.
 Manchester always feels quite festive around the holidays.
 Stroll through Manchester Village to see the Equinox Resort and historic homes along Historic Route 7A.
 Shop at the locally-owned Northshire Bookstore and take a Christmas tour at Hildene, the Lincoln Family Home.

 Woodstock is the perfect New England town to visit, especially during the holidays.
-The town hosts its 30th annual Wassail Weekend on Dec.
-13-15 to celebrate the season.
+The town hosts its annual Wassail Weekend in December celebrate the season.
 While you’re in town, check out Billings Farm and Museum for old-fashioned holiday festivities and sleigh rides.
 If nothing else, take a walk around this beautiful town and enjoy a winter cocktail at the Woodstock Inn & Resort.